ChalkandFeather/Bank-tech-test/README.md

 # Testing

+Credit account, with 00.00 balance
+Credit account with existing balance of 100.00 credit account, with 100.01 balance credit account with existing balance of balance 101.01 add multiple credits on same day

-credit account, with 00.00 balance credit account only, with 100.00 balance credit account only, with 100.01 balance
+withdrawal from accounts available balance withdrawal from account only, with 100.00 balance withdrawal from account only, with 100.01 balance

 single credit same day
 single withdrawal same day